Chapter 6: Remote and Distributed

 • Go fully async

-• Record for those who can't attend
+• Record for those who cannot attend

 Problem: No Follow-Through